Eemelinen/ProjectManager/README.md

 - When registering to the application as a new user you might get an error message.
 In this case just navigate back to the main page.
 - When logging in you sometimes receive an error message.
 Just navigate back to the main page, and you should show as logged in.
 - Finnish language is not available for every page.
 Even though language change option is there.

 ************************************************************************

-This project was done as a part of server programming course of Haaga-Helia.